PyO3/pyo3/guide/src/free-threading.md

 does not rely on the [global interpreter lock](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) (often referred to as the GIL) for thread safety.
-As of version 0.23, PyO3 also has preliminary support for building rust extensions for the free-threaded Python build and support for calling into free-threaded Python from Rust.
+As of version 0.23, PyO3 also has preliminary support for building Rust extensions for the free-threaded Python build and support for calling into free-threaded Python from Rust.

 If you want more background on free-threaded Python in general, see the [what's